kyndryl-open-source/hashi-vault-js/README.md

 If you want to contribute to the module and make it better, your help is very welcome.
 You can do so submitting a **Pull Request**.
 It will be reviewed and merged to main branch if accepted.

+By contributing to this public repository, you fully agree with the following Developer's Certificate of Origin [document](CONTRIBUTING.md).

 ### Reporting an issue

 If you have found what you believe to be an issue with `hashi-vault-js` please do not hesitate to file an issue on the GitHub repository [here](https://github.com/rod4n4m1/hashi-vault-js/issues/new?template=bug-report.md).